Page Reviewed / Updated - November 05, 2020

 Cost of Care Calculator

-In 2019, the most expensive assisted living in Nevada is found in Carson City at an average of $4,500 / month and Reno at an average of $4,000 / month.
-While Carson City has an average monthly cost above the nationwide average, Reno is on par with the nationwide average of $4,000 / month.
-The statewide average cost of assisted living in Nevada is $3,500, which is approximately 12% less than the nationwide average.
-Assisted living can be found at an even lower monthly average cost in Las Vegas at $3,168.
+In 2020, according to Genworth’s Cost of Care Survey 2019, the most expensive assisted living in Nevada is found in Carson City at an average of $3,645 / month.
+This is below the nationwide average cost of $4,051 / month.
+The statewide average cost of assisted living in Nevada is $3,400, which is approximately 15% less than the nationwide average.
+Assisted living can be found at an even lower monthly average cost in Las Vegas at $3,300 and Reno at $3,250.

-Alzheimer’s care, also called Memory care, generally runs $700 to $1,050 more a month, due to the increased level of supervision and security.
+Alzheimer’s care, also called Memory care, generally runs $812 to $911 more a month, due to the increased level of supervision and security.
+On average, this type of care costs 20% - 30% more than traditional assisted living.

-The cost of home care throughout the state of Nevada in 2019 varies from $21.00 - $25.00 / hour, with the statewide average being $22.00 / hour.
-Carson City has the costliest hourly average for home care at $25.00.
-Reno is under the statewide average with an average hourly rate of $22.50.
-As with the cost of assisted living, Las Vegas offers the most affordable home care at an average hourly rate of $21.00.
+Per Genworth’s 2019 Cost of Care Survey, the cost of home care throughout the state of Nevada in 2020 varies from $22.25 - $26.00 / hour, with the statewide average being $22.50 / hour.
+Carson City and Reno have the costliest hourly average for home care at $25.00 - $26.00.
+As with the cost of assisted living, Las Vegas offers more affordable home care at an average hourly rate of $22.25.

 Home health care, provided by health care professionals, is an option for persons who require minimal medical care.
-Statewide, the average hourly cost is the same as is home care ($22.00 / hour).
-That said, in Carson City, this type of care costs approximately $3 / hour more.
+Statewide, the average hourly cost is the same as is home care ($22.50 / hour).

-As of 2019, adult day care in Nevada offers the most affordable option when it comes to elder care.
-On average, the daily rate for adult day care throughout the state is $72.
+As of 2020, Genworth’s Cost of Care Survey 2019 indicates that adult day care in Nevada offers the most affordable option when it comes to elder care.
+On average, the daily rate for adult day care throughout the state is $80.
 This rate runs fairly consistent throughout the state, regardless of one’s geographic location.
-Reno is right on par with $72 / day, and Las Vegas is slightly higher at $76 / day.
+Las Vegas is right on par with $80 / day, and Reno is slightly lower at $72 / day.

 Medicaid provides health insurance for low-income individuals and families in Nevada, and is a joint program between the federal government and the state.
 The federal government sets parameters for the program and the state operates the program as they see fit within the given parameters.
 Nevada Medicaid has a Long Term Services and Support (LTSS) unit that provides ongoing care for elderly and / or disabled individuals.
 As with all of the states, Medicaid will cover the cost of nursing home care, as well as some personal care.